St. Francis Schools (Alpharetta, Georgia): Saint Francis Middle School

 Saint Francis Middle School includes grades 6–8.
 Programs include Literature Appreciation; Orton-Gillingham based Wilson reading system; CARS and STARS, a systematic approach to reading comprehension; and computer-assisted reading and writing programs such as Read, Write and Gold.
 There is also Spanish for certain eighth grade students.
 The math curriculum is designed to address the specific needs of the student.
 A variety of courses are available, with students receiving additional math assistance in Math Lab.
 Students also receive instruction and skill development in science and social studies through a study-skills approach, hands-on activities, research and cross-curricular writing and reading activities.

-Consistent with the Saint Francis School philosophy, the curriculum is presented in a multi-modal format that is cognizant that different students learn in different ways.
-A parallel curriculum emphasizes appropriate study skills, note-taking skills (Cornell Note-taking System), memorization skills, and time-management skills where school work is broken down into manageable segments of days, weeks, quarters, and semesters.
-Teachers stress the development of good organizational habits and proper study techniques as well as encouraging problem solving and critical thinking activities within the classroom.
 All students participate in a mandatory homework hour at the end of the school day, allowing teachers to assist them as they practice the skills taught during the day.

 Students receive and present work in a variety of formats using their digital devices.
 New technologies enhance curriculum instruction and provide students with electronic textbooks, Google Apps, and other collaborative networking opportunities.
 Teachers are able to monitor process and give immediate feedback through Google School Suite, which provides communication and collaboration tools.

 Sports offered include football, basketball, soccer, baseball, track and field, swimming, wrestling, softball, volleyball, equestrian, cheerleading, and tennis.

 Saint Francis High School

-Saint Francis High School includes grades 9-12.
+Saint Francis High School includes grades 9–12.
 Students receive and present work in a variety of formats using their digital devices.
 New technologies enhance curriculum instruction and provide students with electronic textbooks, Google Apps, and other collaborative networking opportunities.
 Teachers are able to monitor process and give immediate feedback through Google School Suite, which provides communication and collaboration tools.

 Sports offered include football, basketball, soccer, baseball, track and field, swimming, wrestling, softball, volleyball, equestrian, cheerleading, and tennis.
 High school sports teams participate in the Georgia High School Association Georgia High School Association (GHSA), Single A divisions.